 Depending on your travel dates, you can often book these tours for the same day, giving you a fascinating journey through Rome’s biggest attractions — and setting you up for some successful sightseeing on your own during the rest of your trip.

 Now that you’ve gotten all that history in, there’s something else very important to explore in Rome–the food!
-The Espresso, Gelato & Tiramisu tour is a must.
-You’ll visit some of Rome’s best and most historic eateries in search of the perfect pull of espresso, the creamiest gelato, and the most melt-in-your-mouth piece of Tiramisu.
+Try one with some intriguing neighborhoods, like the Campo de Fiori, the Jewish Ghetto, or Trastavere.
 Your tour guide will give you great tips on the best ways to choose, order and enjoy Roman specialties.
-With plenty of time left in your trip, you’ll have ample opportunity to put this knowledge to good use!

 Shopping, Strolling and Side Trips

 With a six-night hotel stay, you’ve still got plenty of time to enjoy Rome even after your tours.
 And that’s perfect, because there’s so much to see and do.
 A week in Rome might feel like you’re cutting things short!

 Shopping: High fashion and flea markets are both big shopping yes’s in Rome.
 You’ll find flagship stores for the world’s biggest fashion designers near the Spanish Steps.
 Via Condotti, the street leading away from the foot of the steps, is Rome’s Fifth Avenue.
 Gucci, Prada, Hermes–you name the posh designer, you’ll find their shops on this narrow pedestrian street of historic buildings.
 On the grid of streets all around you’ll find an enticing blend of shops, all enjoying pedestrian-only status so you can avoid Rome’s famous traffic.